 ETP-T4: Prior Year: # of new codes and standards that were previously ETP technologies

 ETP-T5: Savings of measures currently in the portfolio that were supported by ETP, added since 2009.
 Ex-ante with gross and net for all measures, with ex-post where available

+Et al

-Metrics with data that can be collected now (program outputs for relevant programs)
+New Metrics with data that can be collected now (program outputs for relevant programs)

 Number of new, validated technologies recommended to CalTF

-Number of projects that validate the technical performance, market and market barrier knowledge, and/or effective program interventions of an emerging or existing energy efficient technology
+Number of market support projects (outside of ETP) that validate the technical performance, market and market barrier knowledge, and/or effective program interventions of an emerging/under-utilized or existing energy efficient technology

-Cost effectiveness of a technology prior to market support program relative to cost effectiveness of a technology after intervention by the market support program (% change in cost effectiveness)
+Cost effectiveness of a technology prior to market support programs relative to cost effectiveness of a technology after intervention by the market support programs (% change in cost effectiveness)

-Metrics with data that needs to be collected later
+New Metrics with data that needs to be collected later

-(data collection method and who collects the data TBD)

-Percentincrease in market penetration of emerging or existing EE products or services
+Percent market penetration of emerging/under-utilized or existing EE products or services

-Percent increase in awareness of emerging or existing EE products or services
+Percent market participant aware of emerging/under-utilized or existing EE products or services

 Aggregated confidence level in performance verification by product, project, and service (for relevant programs)

-Indicators
+Indicators (for relevant programs):

-For relevant programs:

-Types, precision and accuracy required by payors for verification of benefits

-No., types, and purposes of payors for performance verification
+Number of providers for performance verification services

 Metrics for Sub-Objective #5: Access to Capital

-Existing Metrics that will continue to be collected
+Applicable Existing Indicators that will continue to be collected

-Total projects completed/measures installed and dollar value of individual and consolidated projects

-Ratio of ratepayer funds allocated to private capital leveraged

 Participant data, e.g. credit score, census tract income, CalEnviroScreen Scores of areas served, zip code

 Comparisons between market-rate capital vs. capital accessed via EE programs, e.g. interest rate, monthly payment

-Metrics with data that can be collected now (program outputs for relevant programs)
+New Metrics with data that can be collected now (program outputs for relevant programs)

-# of customer projects that leveraged program financing dollars
+Total projects completed/measures installed and dollar value of consolidated projects

-Amount of capital investment program dollars leveraged
+Ratio of ratepayer funds allocated to private capital leveraged

-Differential of upfront cost defrayed from customers, e.g. percent difference in monthly payment
+Differential of cost defrayed from customers (e.g., difference between comparable market rate products and program products).

-Metrics with data that needs to be collected later
+New Metrics with data that needs to be collected later

-(data collection method and who collects the data TBD)

 % of market participants aware of capital access opportunities for investments in energy efficient projects, products, and/or services (awareness)

 % of market participants knowledgeable about capital access opportunities for investments in energy efficient projects, products, and/or services (knowledge)